linkerd/linkerd/README.md

 page][releases].
 We also publish Docker images for each release, which you can find on [Docker Hub][docker].

-For instructions on how to configure and run Linkerd, see the [user documentation on linkerd.io](https://linkerd.io).
+For instructions on how to configure and run Linkerd, see the [1.x user documentation on linkerd.io](https://linkerd.io/1/).

 ## Working in this repo ##